Quick ViTs: Speeding up Vision Transformers through Equivariance

-\paragraph{Vision Transformers.} The ViT was introduced by~\citet{dosovitskiy2021an} and has subsequently achieved state-of-the-art results in many domains of computer vision~\citep{detr:2020, clip:2021, sam:2023, edstedt2024roma, vggt:2025}.
-Significant efforts have been made to scale ViTs \citep{zhai2022scalingvisiontransformers, scalingvits22b:2023}, alongside strategies to do so efficiently~\citep{vitinshape:2024}.
-In this work, we propose incorporating octic layers in ViTs, which not only maintain efficiency at larger scales but become increasingly effective as model size grows, thus directly leveraging the scaling of ViTs.
-Hierarchical Transformers~\citep{swintransformer:2021, cvt:2021, hassani2023neighborhood} use translational symmetry, and SparseViT~\citep{sparsevit:2023} extends this with sparse activations.
-In contrast, our work instead focuses on roto-reflections and builds exact equivariance into the architecture.
+The ViT was introduced by~\cite{dosovitskiy2021an} and has subsequently achieved state-of-the-art results in many domains of computer vision~\cite{detr:2020, clip:2021, sam:2023, vggt:2025, edstedt2026romav2, nordstrom2026loma}.
+Significant efforts have been made to scale ViTs \cite{zhai2022scalingvisiontransformers, scalingvits22b:2023}, alongside strategies to do so efficiently~\cite{vitinshape:2024}.
+Our approach to making ViTs faster via equivariance is orthogonal to other approaches such as pruning or quantizing.
+We view it as interesting future work to combine our method with such other efficiency improvements.